 If you’re having a problem with debt, the last thing you want to do is build up more of it needlessly.
 But for some people, the temptation of spending can be hard to fight.
 So, how do you deal with that temptation?
 One way can be to remove the option altogether.

 Go through your wallet and take out all your credit cards before you leave your home to go shopping.
-You might worry that you’ll miss out on some of the perks that come with your credit cards, like cash back or air miles, but the negatives of building up more debt likely outweigh the positives of earning these rewards.
+You might worry that you’ll miss out on some of the perks that come with your credit cards, like cash back or air miles, but the negatives of building up more debt are probably going to outweigh the positives of earning these rewards.
 Don’t start using your credit cards again until you feel like you have your debt situation under control.

 5. Put Cash Windfalls Towards Debt